nebil-ben-mabrouk/Prostor-Stream-Groupings/README.markdown

 ## Overview
 Prostor-Stream-Grouping is a software module that defines custom [stream groupings](http://storm.apache.org/releases/current/Concepts.html) for Apache Storm.

-Before using Prostor-Scheduler, it is recommended to be familiar with the concepts of [Apache Storm](http://storm.apache.org/).
+Before using Prostor-Stream-Grouping, it is recommended to be familiar with the concepts of [Apache Storm](http://storm.apache.org/).

 A stream grouping allows data to be transmitted from the instances of a source component to the instances of a target component (a component can be a spout or a bolt).